Full Guide to Basic Options Strategies

 In a calendar spread, if the underlying stock price remains close to the strike price, the shorter-term option will lose value faster due to time decay.
 Meanwhile, the longer-term option retains more of its value.

+This difference in time decay allows the trader to potentially profit from the net premium received from the short option.
 The strategy is often used when a trader expects the stock price to remain stable in the near term but sees potential for movement in the future.

+Calendar spreads are popular among traders who want to capitalize on time decay while keeping a defined risk profile.
 The strategy is particularly effective when the underlying stock is low-volatility.
 It allows the trader to collect premiums while waiting for a potential future price move.

 Diagonal Spread Strategy